Millions of Americans suffer trips, slips, and falls each year, resulting in over 800,000 hospitalizations for fall-related injuries.

 If you or someone you know has slipped and fallen on another’s property due to the negligence of the property owner to maintain safe property conditions, the attorneys of Florin|Roebig can help.

-Our slip-and-fall accident attorneys can help you begin the process of filing a claim, gather evidence to support your case, and negotiate a fair settlement amount to compensate for your losses.
+Our slip-and-fall accident attorneys can help inform you of your legal rights, start the process of filing a claim, gather evidence to support your case, and negotiate a fair settlement amount to compensate for your losses.

-By contacting our office, we can schedule a free case evaluation with one of our top-rated attorneys to discuss the details of your accident and provide an estimated range for how much your case is worth.
+By contacting our office, we can schedule your for a free consultation with one of our experienced attorneys to discuss the details of your accident and provide an estimated range for how much your case is worth.

 Contact Florin|Roebig today to schedule a free case evaluation with our slip-and-fall accident attorneys and learn how we may be able to help you receive compensation.